SiyangGuo98/BTransfer/README.md

 # Fine-Tune Once, Reuse Across Models: Bayesian Task-Update Factors and Approximations

-This repository provides the implementations for **Fine-Tune Once, Reuse Across Models: Bayesian Task-Update Factors and Approximations**.
-This paper formalizes reusable task-update factors for finetuning transfer and establishes structural existence results, motivating BTransfer as an effective method for reusing fine-tuning knowledge across models without retraining.
+This repository provides the official implementation for **Fine-Tune Once, Reuse Across Models: Bayesian Task-Update Factors and Approximations**, accepted as a paper at **ICML 2026**.

+The paper formalizes reusable task-update factors for fine-tuning transfer and establishes structural existence results, motivating **BTransfer** as an effective method for reusing fine-tuning knowledge across models without re-training.

 ## 1. Environment Setup